 One of the big struggles Lulu mentions that she is having is that she feels really lonely as a homeschooled permie youth.
 While this regenerative movement is becoming more mainstream, and more global, we adults can more easily tap into that global network through virtual means, but we need to develop the channels for our youth as well.
 Lulu mentions Morag's Permayouth program that has helped her a ton, as she continually seeks to further connect with like-minded youth around the world.
 If you are aware of any other permaculture youth groups and resources, please drop a comment here, or in our Slack community.
 We're looking at putting together more resources and possibly even virtual masterminds with the youth in our Slack community to help them move forward with their regenerative goals.

 The next generation faces confronting the mistakes of previous generations, as do we all.
 And yet these affects are compounding.
 How do we raise our youth to face the global destruction that has been going on?
 We must raise strong, creative youth grounded in the strength they hold, and with the knowledge they need to move forward.
 We must supply them with the hard and soft skills they will need in the coming days, and we must help them to learn from our mistakes, as well as from their own.

-If you have youth that would like to get more involved, connect with us through our Slack community.
+If you have youth that would like to get more involved, connect with us through our Community.